khdxsohee/Travel-Group-Social-System-PHP-MYSQL/README.md

 - Install it on your machine and start **Apache** and **MySQL** modules via the XAMPP Control Panel.

 ### Step 2: Place Project Files
-- Copy the entire project folder (`Travel-Group-Social-System-PHP-MYSQL`) into the `htdocs` directory of your XAMPP installation.
+- Copy the entire project folder (`Travel-Group-Social-System-PHP-MYSQL-main`) into the `htdocs` directory of your XAMPP installation.
-  - Example path: `C:\xampp\htdocs\Travel-Group-Social-System-PHP-MYSQL`
+  - Example path: `C:\xampp\htdocs\Travel-Group-Social-System-PHP-MYSQL-main`

 ### Step 3: Import Database
 - Open your browser and go to `http://localhost/phpmyadmin`